Buying flat pack furniture is an affordable and stylish way to furnish your home. But is it right for you? What are the environmental impacts?

 - As a result, it is harder to find a piece that fits an unusually-shaped space or that matches your specific preferences.

 2. Lack of Durability

-- Usually, the drawers cannot hold excess weight and the furniture tends to get damaged easily.
-Similarly, the engineered wood is not water resistant and can swell or break if liquid is spilled on it.
+- Usually, the drawers cannot hold excess weight and the furniture tends to gets damaged easily.
+Similarly, the engineered wood is not water resistant and can swell or break if a liquid spill on it.